Pranaya142/Machine-Learning/Simple linear regression/readme.md

 use  m= regressor.coef_           (because in y=mx+c linear equation m is the coeffient of x)

 c= regressor.intersept_      (c is the constant)

+Used Pickle module for zip the model and save the model in the sysytem using import os & os.getcwd() function.

+created front end for the model using Streamlit framework.